Finding Buried Tanks & Pipes with Ground Penetrating Radar (GPR)

 - Find subsurface obstacles such as rocks and old foundations

-A GPR radiates short pulses of high-frequency EM energy into the ground from a transmitting antenna.
+A. GPR is radar, the system is mounted on a cart (photo below) that houses the carry and GPR antenna.
+The antenna radiates short pulses of high-frequency EM energy into the ground from the transmitting antenna.
 When this EM energy (wave) encounters the interface of two materials having different dielectric properties (i.e., tank buried in the ground), a portion of the energy is reflected back to the surface, where it is detected by a receiver antenna and transmitted to a control unit for processing and display.
-In short buried solid objects such as tanks or pipes reflect the EM signal back to the surface, where it is read and logged.
+In short, GPR can't go through solid metal objects such as tanks or metal pipes, so the GPR signal bounces off the object (reflects the EM signal) back to the surface, where it is read and logged.
 If the signal does not encounter a buried object the EM signals goes deeper into the ground.
 The difference between these two readings is what allows a GPR technician to determine a buried object from normal soils.

-Q. How do you GPR for a buried tank or utility?
+Q. How do you use GPR for a buried tank or utility?

 A. No x rays and GPR are two different methods of scanning.
 GPR is the more popular for finding buried objects.